Minta1234/devastate-game/README.md

 - Uninstall any existing versions of the app on your phone, as the newly generated `.keystore` signatures will not match the old ones.

 ## Original Game
-- This Is Copy Game Original From Japan Or China IDK